tuckyeah/js-objects-stack-challenge/README.md

 > Wikipedia](https://en.wikipedia.org/wiki/Stack_\(abstract_data_type\))

 The goal of this exercise to practice writing prototype methods.
-As a reminder of how we use prototypes, we've provided started code including a constructor function and one completed prototype method.
+As a reminder of how we use prototypes, we've provided starter code including a constructor function and one completed prototype method.
 Your job will be to complete the remaining method.